Camps for boys in north carolina lake summit christian sleepaway camp .jpg?ixlib=rails 2.1

 Gold Swimmers are welcome to sign up for swimming as an activity period to improve their strokes, work on progressions, and have fun.

-Looking for details about paddling?
+Looking for details about our paddling program?
 Check out our page on Outdoor Adventure Programs!